 Remember, love is kind.
 People who are intent on having their own way are easily provoked when denied what they want.5

 I. LOVE DOES NOT TAKE INTO ACCOUNT A WRONG SUFFERED (LOGIZOMAI)

 The Greek has the idea of not “ledgering” the wrongs someone has done and keeping a log.
 To the contrary,

 An important early church father, Chrysostom, remarked that a wrong done against love is like a spark that falls into the sea and is extinguished forever.

-The famous saying, “Don’t get mad, get even,” illustrates the opposite idea being conveyed by this phrase.
+The famous saying, “Don’t get mad, get even,” illustrates the opposite idea to Paul’s intent in this passage.
 If you are a Christian, your response must be to forgive and forget.
-Do not engender in yourself a memory akin to an elephant.
+Do not engender in yourself a memory akin to that of an elephant.
 Praise God He takes not into consideration our past sin!
 When a person tightly clasps the virtue of Christ’s forgiveness, he is enabled to forsake the bondage of bitterness.
 Don’t keep a log; it is not loving.
-Paul, who was more ill-treated than you or I will ever be, declared, “forgetting what lies behind…” (Philippians 3:13b).
+Paul, who was more ill-treated than you or I will ever be, declared, forgetting what lies behind… (Philippians 3:13b).
 Can the same be said of you?
-Do you instead “press on toward the goal for the prize of the upward call of God in Christ Jesus” (Philippians 3:14)?
+Do you instead press on toward the goal for the prize of the upward call of God in Christ Jesus (Philippians 3:14)?

 J. LOVE DOES NOT REJOICE IN UNRIGHTEOUSNESS (ADIKIA)